pmeeny/CI-MS2-BicepMusicFanSite/README.md

 Bug Number | Comment |  Solution/Design decision |
 ------------ | ------------- | ------------- |
 1 | TBC | TBC
+The time spent is displaying after each question
+The fix was to create a new div called total_time_spent, and to update this div as part of the method displayQuestions() instead of checkAnswer()

+2 allAnswers element was being overwritten if 2 questions had the same number The fix was to create a new counter, and to increment that seperatly when adding to the allAnswers list

 <br>